LoniasGR/saas21/README.md

 # Team SAAS33 | SAAS NTUA 2021

+## Architecture description

+### Microservices

+The microservices infrastructure is based on asynchronous HTTP calls for the most part.
+Whenever a service requires data, it asks other services by hitting the corresponding endpoints.
+When a service produces data, like when a new user is created, then this data is published on redis, where they are consumed through the redis streams data structure.

 ## Instructions

 1) Run the `createKeys.sh` script to create a private and a public key.